 Today, I’ll introduce you to these 2 strange-looking planes.
 Even if you won’t often see them flying around airports near you, the Boeing Dreamlifter and Airbus Beluga are very real: they’re used to transport oversized plane parts during the aircraft assembly process.

-So since I promised a bit more content for those who are “aviation geeks” like me when I shared my experience at the unveiling of Air Canada’s Airbus A220 (C-Series), here are details about these two unusual planes.
+And since I promised a bit more content for those who are “aviation geeks” like me, here are details about these 2 unusual planes.

 Boeing Dreamlifter